 6. Election of Officers and Executive Committee

-6.1 The Officers and Ordinary Members shall be elected by and from members of the Local Party at the time of the Annual General Meeting, provided that, with the prior agreement of the Regional Party, a member of the Party who is not a member of the Local Party may be elected to the office of Treasurer.
+6.1 The Officers, Honorary President and Ordinary Member shall be elected by and from members of the Local Party at the time of the Annual General Meeting, provided that, with the prior agreement of the Regional Party, a member of the Party who is not a member of the Local Party may be elected to the office of Treasurer.
 If an election is contested, there shall be a ballot.

 6.2 The term of office of Officers and Ordinary Members shall be from the 1st January following their election until the following 31st December.
 They shall be eligible for re-election, save that the Chair shall not serve for more than three consecutive terms, and shall not be eligible for re-election as Chair for two terms after leaving Office.